jkingharman/careers_group_scraper/README.md

 ## Description ##

-The scraper accepts an optional search term (e.g. 'business development').
+The task accepts an optional search term (e.g. 'business development').
 It makes a request to a listings page related to your search, scrapes vacancies it finds, then formats its payload as JSON.

 Example output (for one job):